anderson-aristotle/js-reference-types/README.md

 -   Create and invoke functions
 -   Store, access, and update data values in objects and arrays
 -   Iterate through an array or object and operate on its elements
+-   Highlight the differences between reference types and primitive types in JS

 ## Preparation